 - Build healthy attitudes about feedback.
 Learn to seek, recognize, and appreciate feedback.
 You are a human being.
 You have ego and emotion that will try to protect your sense of self.
 This can make you resistant to feedback.
 Learn to recognize and manage your own defensiveness.
-At DecisionWise, we often use the SARAH model to help those we coach recognize their emotions during feedback.
-SARAH stands for Shock, Anger, Resistance, Acceptance, and Hope – stages that we see people pass through as they receive feedback.
+At DecisionWise, we often use the SARA model to help those we coach recognize their emotions during feedback.
+SARA stands for Shock, Anger, Resistance, and Acceptance – stages that we see people pass through as they receive feedback.

 - Regularly gather feedback through a 360 degree feedback instrument.
 The 360 approach helps you compare your perceptions with those of your supervisor, peers, direct reports and others.
 It is a great way to build self-awareness and provides unique opportunities for meaningful discussions afterward.
 In particular, 360 feedback is at its most powerful when it is effectively debriefed by a coach.

 - Learn to be present.
 One of my favorite self-coaching questions is, “What experience am I creating?”
 You can apply this question in general, or in the current moment.
 For example, “What experience am I creating for my team this year?” or “What experience am I creating for the person I am talking to right now?”
 These questions can help you be present and give you the opportunity to create a deliberate experience.